Audio-WestlakeU/FullSubNet/docs/getting_started.md

 The logs during the training will be stored, and we can visualize it using TensorBoard.
 Assuming that:

 - The file path of the training configuration is `FullSubNet/recipes/dns_interspeech_2020/fullsubnet/train.toml`
-- In the training configuration, the key `save_dir` is `"~/Experiments/FullSubNet"`
+- In the training configuration, the key `save_dir` has a value `"~/Experiments/FullSubNet"`

-Then the log information will be stored in the `~/Experiments/FullSubNet/train` directory.
+Then, the log information will be stored in the `~/Experiments/FullSubNet/train` directory.
 This directory contains the following:

 - `logs/` directory: store the TensorBoard related data, including loss curves, audio files, and spectrogram figures.
 - `checkpoints/` directory: stores all checkpoints during training, from which you can resume the training or start an inference.